 Indiana University of Pennsylvania is offering two concurrent historical archaeology field schools at the site of Newport (36IN188), Pennsylvania.
 This field school is certified by the Register of Professional Archaeologists.

 Newport, located near Blairsville, Pennsylvania, was founded circa 1790 and served as an important river town until the early nineteenth century.
 The town included several businesses, a hotel, a post office, and a wharf.
 The site is now completely abandoned.
-This year's archaeological investigations will include shovel test pits, excavation units, geophysics, metal detecting, photogrammetry, and artifact analysis to identify the site boundaries specific structures.
+This year's archaeological investigations will include shovel test pits, excavation units, geophysics, metal detecting, photogrammetry, and artifact analysis to identify the site boundaries and specific structures.
 Students will be exposed to both traditional and high-tech techniques with the goal of preparing them for cultural resource management and academic careers.

 ANTH 320/520 Archaeological Field School (6 credits)

 An introduction to archaeological survey, field excavation, and laboratory processing.
-Required for all Archaeology Track students or graduate students without significant field experience.
+Required for all IUP Archaeology Track students or graduate students without significant field experience.

 ANTH 740 Advanced Archaeological Field Methods (4 credits)